neurohackweek/advancedunix/_episodes/01-first-part.md

 >
 > Here we have no pattern, only an action for every line, which is to print out the first field (`$1`).
 This is the subject id.
 This may be an easier way to think about extracting fields from data than the `sed` approach, which does not break things into fields.
 >
 > Until now we have been looking only at anatomical data, but there are other scan types as well.
-We can use find to see what they are, use `awk` to extract the file names, and tabulate them using UNIX utilities `sort` and `uniq`.
+We can use find to see what they are, use `awk` to extract the file names, and tabulate them using Unix utilities `sort` and `uniq`.
 >
 > ~~~
 > find */*1 -name \*.nii.gz | awk -F/ '{print $4}' | sort | uniq -c